hegelocampus/notes/systems_design/grokking_the_system_design_interview.md

   - Plays a key role in removing the single points of failure in the system.
 If we have two instances of a service running in production and one fails, the system can failover to the other one.
 - **Replication** means sharing information to ensure consistency between redundant resources.
 This is done to improve reliability, fault-tolerance, or accessibility.
   - Commonly used in many database management systems (DBMS).
 There is typically a master-slave relationship between the original and the copies, where the master receives the updates first and they are passed on to the slaves.

+## SQL vs. NoSQL
+- **SQL** or **relational databases** are **structured** and have predefined schemas
+  - Store data in rows and columns.
+Where each row contains all the information for one entity and each column contains all the separate data points.
+  - Some popular examples are MySQL, Oracle, MS SQL Server, SQLite, PostgreSQL, and MariaDB
+- **NoSQL** or **non-relational databases** are **unstructured,** distributed, and have a dynamic schema.
+These come in a few common forms:
+  - **Key-Value stores:** Data is stored in an array of key-value pairs, where the key is the attribute name that points to the value.
+	- Examples are Redis, Voldemort, and Dynamo.
+  - **Document Databases:** Data is stored in documents and these documents are grouped together into collections.
+Each document can be structured in a completely different way.
+	- Examples are CouchDB and MongoDB.
+  - **Wide-Column Databases:** Instead of tables, these databases use column families, which are containers for rows.
+Unlike relational databases, all the columns aren't defined up front and each row doesn't have to have the same number of columns.
+These are best suited for analyzing large datasets.
+	- Examples are Cassandra and HBase.
+  - **Graph Databases:** These databases are used to store data whose relations are best represented using a graph.
+Data is saved in a typical graph structure with nodes, properties, and lines.
+	- Examples are Neo4J and InfiniteGraph.
+### High level differences between SQL and NoSQL
+- **Storage:**
+  - SQL stores data in tables which have columns that represent data points about the entries.
+  - NoSQL have different data storage models depending on the implementation used.
+- **Schema:**
+  - In SQL, each record conforms to a fixed schema.
+The schema can be altered after its creation but that would require modifying the entire dataset, thus requiring downtime.
+  - NoSQL has dynamic schemas that can change as needed.
+Columns can be added on the fly and each row doesn't need to have the exact same data types of any of the other rows.
+- **Querying:**
+  - SQL databases use SQL as their querying language.
+It is incredibly powerful and generally very good.
+  - In a NoSQL the queries are focused on a collection of documents.
+The querying language used by NoSQL is sometime called UnQL (Unstructured Query Language).
+Different NoSQL database have different syntax for making queries.
+- **Scalability:**
+  - SQL databases are vertically scalable in most common situations.
+It is possible to scale a SQL database across multiple servers, but its a complicated process that requires a lot of time.
+  - NoSQL databases horizontally scale incredibly well, making it very simple to add additional servers to improve system performance.
+- **Reliability or ACID Compliancy (Atomicity, Consistency, Isolation, Durability):**
+  - SQL databases are almost always ACID compliant.
+So SQL databases tend to have far better data reliability and safety.
+  - NoSQL databases tend to sacrifice ACID compliance for performance and scalability.
+### SQL vs. NoSQL - How to decide which one to use